 For individual legal advice in Massachusetts please call (617) 399-6720 x19.

 For individual legal advice in Oregon, please call (503) 274-5477 x6 (or, for the Trans ID Project, call Ryan Newby at 503-274-5477 x5).

 Trans ID Project

-The VRLC is now able to work with any transgender sexual assault survivor in Oregon seeking to change their gender marker documents for assault-related privacy or safety reasons.
-VRLC legal staff can provide free legal representation or logistical and legal support to survivors who represent themselves.
-The VRLC will also continue to provide holistic, free civil legal services to transgender sexual assault survivors in Massachusetts and Washington, Clackamas, and Multnomah counties, Oregon.
+The VRLC is able to help any transgender sexual assault survivor in Oregon change their Oregon and Federal identity documents.
+VRLC legal staff can provide transgender survivors legal services from advice to in-court representation as needed.
+The VRLC is also able to pay certain ID change fees.* The VRLC also continues to provide holistic, free civil legal services to transgender sexual assault survivors in Massachusetts and Washington, Clackamas, and Multnomah counties, Oregon.